isabella232/support-resources.en/help/data-sheets/elite.md

 ## Field Service Activities

 Field Services are used for **quick resolution**, focused customer success and accelerated **time-to-value**.
-If Launch advisory is active there will be **no Field Services in year 1** for any solution product covered by a Premier Support contract.
+If Launch advisory is active there will be **no Field Services in year 1** for any solution product covered by an Adobe Support contract.

 As an Enterprise customer, you are eligible for **2 activities per year** from the following two tracks: **Technical** and/or **Strategic**.